Alexander Volkanovski Net Worth, Career Earnings & Endorsements

 The Aussies net worth has also been heavily enhanced through ventures outside of the octagon too.
 His other main earners outside of MMA come through his various endorsements.
 Again, more on that later.

-The career of Alexander Volkanovski has been an incredibly successful one thusfar, with ‘The Great’ cementing himself as one of the greatest MMA fighters of all time if he can claim yet another UFC title win this weekend.
+The career of Alexander Volkanovski has been an incredibly successful one thusfar, with ‘The Great’ cementing himself as one of the greatest MMA fighters of all time.
+Not only that, but Volkanovski is widely regarded as the #1 pound-for-pound fighter on the planet right now.

 Alexander Volkanovski Career Earnings